apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/browser-apostrophe-areas.md

 When a `[data-apos-add-content]` button is clicked, toggle the `apos-active` class on the closest ancestor with `[data-apos-dropdown]`, and also the closest ancestor with `.apos-area-controls`.
+### enhanceControlsHover(*sel*)
+Handles the hovering of widgets in the specified selector or jQuery object and reveals only the controls on the directly hovered widget, not the parent wrapper widget
 ### getTemplates(*callback*)

 ### fromTemplate(*sel*)